EU leaders commit to working together after Trump signals that Europe must defend itself

 “Spend, spend, spend on defense and deterrence.
 That’s the most important message,” Danish Prime Minister Mette Frederiksen told reporters.

-The call is a sharp departure from decades of decline in military spending in Europe, where defense often ranked low in many budgetary considerations after the end of the Cold War.
+The call is a sharp departure from decades of decline in military spending in Europe, where defense often ranked low in many budgetary considerations after the Cold War.

-In an address to his country Wednesday evening, French President Emmanuel Macron said the bloc would “take decisive steps forward."
+In an address to his country Wednesday evening, French President Emmanuel Macron said the bloc would “take decisive steps."

 “Member states will be able to increase their military spending,” he said, noting that “massive joint funding will be provided to buy and produce some of the most innovative munitions, tanks, weapons and equipment in Europe.”